-Audit/Area Change Proposed Delay: HR Policies Following discussions with senior management, we have been asked to delay a review of HR Policies due to the delay in planned commissioned work within this area and ensuring the scopes of these piece of work compliment work being completed by parties.
+Audit/Area Change Proposed Remove: Use of Data Following discussions with senior management, we have been asked to remove a review Use of Data as this is no longer a priority area for the Combined Authority as the function has now been brought in house.
 The Audit Committee are asked to note the amendment of the timing of this audit.
-Delay: Use of Data Following discussions with senior management, we have been asked to delay a review Use of Data to allow for sufficient time in ensuring the scopes of these piece of work compliment work being within the Combined Authority The Audit Committee are asked to note the amendment of the timing of this audit.
+Delay: HR Policies Following discussions with senior management, we have been asked to delay a review of HR Policies due to the delay in planned externally commissioned work within this area and ensuring the scopes of these piece of work compliment work being completed by parties.
+The Audit Committee are asked to note the amendment of the timing of this audit.